 Many people watch this procession every year, as ‘Carmen’ sails along the Mogan coastline, bringing protection to the fishermen and villages along the way.

 Take a look at the video I filmed from Patalavaca as the boats sailed past Anfi del Mar.

-Tip: Don’t worry if you miss it the first time, there is a procession on the Sunday the week after, when the boats sail from Puerto de Mogán back to Arguineguin.
+Tip: Don’t worry if you miss it the first time, there is a procession on 30th July 2017, when the boats sail from Puerto de Mogán back to Arguineguin.

 If you are on holiday in Puerto Rico or surrounding areas during this fiesta, then I urge you to go and take a look and experience some Canarian culture.
 If you enjoy boats and just people watching, you can head down to the small restaurants and bars by the beach and harbour.